hcastillobrian/TextMap/README.md

 # TextMap
 TexMap is a data interface easy to write and easy to use in the code to access to any data.
-The mecanisim is very easy to understand there is a key and data, but the key is data as well.
+The mechanism is very easy to understand there is a key and data, but the key is data as well.
 ```
 Members
 {